-- Standing and facing the weight stack. - Place the ankle strap around your forearm. - Standup and place the balls of your feet on the foot plate with your heels elevated. - Legs should be straight but knees not locked
+- Standing and facing the weight stack. - Grasp the straight bar with palms facing down. - Stand up and place the balls of your feet on the foot plate with your heels elevated. - Legs should be straight but knees not locked.

 - Drop your heels down towards the ground, and then press the balls of your feet on the frame and raise your heels as high as you can, trying to get up on your toes. - Slowly return to the starting position always maintaining proper posture.